christianmolnar/mypersonalassistant/shared/areas/ManagerConnect/copilot_area_docs/manager_connect_examples.md

 >
 > Looking ahead, I encourage you to partner with the security team to conduct a proactive threat modeling exercise for our key systems, using the insights gained from this incident to identify and address potential vulnerabilities before they can be exploited.

-## Growth Mindset Feedback Examples
+## Reflect on a Challenge or Setback Feedback Examples

 ### Example 1: Learning from Setbacks